 Our Corporate Governance Guidelines provide that the Board has no policy with respect to the need to separate or combine the offices of Chairman of the Board and CEO of the Company.
 The Board believes that stockholders are best served if the Board retains flexibility to decide what leadership structure works best for the Company based on the facts and circumstances existing from time to time.
 Mr. Simon currently serves as our Chairman of the Board, President and CEO.
 Mr. Simon has been our President and CEO and a director since our inception and is our founder.
 As a result, Mr. Simon possesses a great depth of knowledge and experience regarding the Company, its business and the organic and natural products industry.
 Mr. Simon was appointed Chairman of the Board of Directors in April 2000.
 During his tenure as Chairman and CEO, Mr. Simon has consistently demonstrated that his service in this combined capacity has fostered timely and clear communication with both the Board and Company management regarding significant issues facing the Company, effective decision-making, clear accountability and efficient execution of business strategies and plans.
 The Board believes that given the knowledge, experience and performance described above, it is in the best interests of the Company and its stockholders for Mr. Simon to continue to serve in a position that provides unified leadership and focus to both the Board and Company management, as well as a uniform voice to constituencies outside of the Company.
-Additionally, pursuant to Mr. Simon's employment agreement, we have agreed that so long as he is a member of our Board he will serve as Chairman of the Board, he will be entitled to terminate his employment with the rights and entitlements available to him under his employment agreement as if his employment was terminated by him for good reason.
+Additionally, pursuant to Mr. Simon's employment agreement, we have agreed that so long as he is a member of our Board he will serve as Chairman of the Board unless he and the Company determine otherwise.
+If he is not re-appointed as Chairman of the Board, he will be entitled to terminate his employment with the rights and entitlements available to him under his employment agreement as if his employment was terminated by him for good reason.

-The Board currently does not have a lead independent director.
-Mr. Zilavy, as chairperson of the Corporate Governance and Nominating Committee, presides over meetings of non-management directors and of independent directors.
-The Company does not have a lead independent director because the Board believes that it is currently best served without designating a single lead independent director.
-Of the seven directors standing for election, six are independent under the NASDAQ listing standards and each of the Audit, Compensation and the Corporate Governance and Nominating Committees is composed solely of independent directors.
+While, the Board currently does not have a lead independent director, Mr. Zilavy, as chairperson of the Corporate Governance and Nominating Committee, presides over meetings of non-management directors and of independent directors.
+Of the eight director nominees standing for election, seven are independent under the NASDAQ listing standards and each of the Audit, Compensation and the Corporate Governance and Nominating Committees is composed solely of independent directors.
 In addition, the Board and each of these committees have complete and open access to any member of management and the authority to retain independent legal, financial and other advisors as they deem appropriate without consulting or obtaining the approval of any member of management.
 The Board also holds regularly scheduled executive sessions of only non-management directors in order to promote discussion among the non-management directors and assure independent oversight of management.